gvonsem/BiasTests/README.md

 # BiasTests
-Scattered code for bias tests with Combine
+Scattered code for bias tests with Combine.
+Uses Condor for job submission.